 Top 10 Tips for First Time Travelers to London

 Many people on their first visit to London are a tad put off their game.
-Everything feels backwards with cars on the other side of the road and even though you speak the same language their phrases and words seem foreign.
+Everything feels backward with cars on the other side of the road and even though you speak the same language their phrases and words seem foreign.
 So it’s with this that I decided to put together some London tips to help you understand what’s going on, what these British chaps are chattering about and how to maneuver around this amazing city with more confidence and leave your mind free to take in the sights, sounds and enjoy your time in London.

 1. Look before you step

+The first of these London tips is for your safety.
 Be mindful that traffic will be coming from the other side of the road.
 Thankfully London has put in place many signs on the pavement, at street crossings, to remind you which way to look.

 2. Pound vs. Dollar

 What may seem like a good deal at 5 pounds might not be when you take into account converting the pound into your dollar.
+I always reference my XE Currency App to quickly convert into my currency wherever I travel.

 Related Post: Confessions of a Tourist in London